Microsoft · MB-910

 However, because this exam was retired on December 31, 2025, new candidates can no longer earn it.
 Microsoft has announced a certification portfolio refresh with new fundamentals credentials focused on AI and Microsoft 365 Copilot capabilities.
 Professionals previously targeting MB-910 should monitor Microsoft's certification announcements for successor credentials that align with the evolving Dynamics 365 and AI ecosystem.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 421 questions.

 Explanation